meenakshi-kushwaha/mmaqshiny/README.md

 ## Community guidelines

-Report Issues:

-- Questions, feedback, bug reports: please open an issue in the issue tracker of the project here.

-Contribution to the software:
+1. Contribute to the software

 - Please open an issue in the issue tracker of the project that describes the changes you would like to make to the software and open a pull request with the changes.

-The description of the pull request must references the corresponding issue.
+2. Report issues or problems with the software

+- Please open an issue in the issue tracker of the project.

+3. Seek support

+- Please open and issue in the issue tracker of the project.

 ## Instrument Description